Trogons/www/README.md

 ## Deployment

-- Use heroku to deploy
+- Heroku is automatically deploying from `master` on new pushes
+- You can perform a manual deploy in Heroku or Heroki-cli